 The Oval Hotel

-It is a great option if you have a function or a game on at Adelaide Oval, if you are doing the Adelaide Oval Roof Climb or you just want to experience a little of this ironic stadium,.
+It is a great option if you have a function or a game on at Adelaide Oval, if you are doing the Adelaide Oval Roof Climb or if you just want to experience a little of this ironic stadium.

 There’s an iPad for all the hotel information, automatic curtains, and my favourite, a sensor light under the bathroom cabinets that gives just enough light for a nighttime toilet visit without the need to turn on lights.
 Light sleepers will love this.

 The hotel has a top fine dining restaurant and a great bar and casual dining space.
 There is no pool or gym, but residents can use the premium facilities at the nearby Next Gen gym (the place where all the who’s who of Adelaide go!).